-- Addressing hate speech (e.g. racism, anti-Semitism, sexism, discrimination of LGBTIQ people and other -isms) and right-wing extremist as well as –populist strategies and narratives.
+- Address hate and discrimination (e.g. racism, anti-Semitism, sexism, LGBTIQ hostility…) and right-wing extremist narratives and strategies online,

-- Increasing the commitment against all -isms and especially right-wing extremism in digital spaces.
+- Strengthen engagement against hate and especially right-wing extremism in digital spaces.

 Why is this project needed?

 Too many interactions on social networks contain anti-democratic content.
 Hate speech – the discrimination due to various -isms on the internet, as we understand it – in the meantime, affects the vast majority of internet users.
 The technical possibilities to identify and counter it are limited: e.g. on Facebook, algorithms recognize, flag or delete hate speech primarily in English.
 Codes, references, images and messages differ between national contexts, making them difficult to be detected by humans or technology.
 Especially far-right actors are adapting quickly to countermeasures and -movements.
 Hate speech is also present in migrant social media spaces.
 Processing the specific forms of hate speech in these spaces (similarities and differences) enables new areas of action, also for actors from migrant communities.
 A lot of users (irrespective of language) are not able to recognize and debunk anti-democratic content and hate speech (e.g. racism, sexism, ableism, etc.) or right-wing extremist narratives.
 Within social media spaces that are influenced by migrants, German anti-democratic discourses are mixed with hateful and anti-democratic narratives from other countries that are based on community-specific topics.
 This primarily happens in the languages of origin – while the supply of support to limit the damage that right-wing extremist narratives and hate speech cause are mainly in German.
 MIAU! fills this gap.